-Growing your own transplants is a fantastic gardening skill to learn!
+Growing your own seedlings is a fantastic gardening skill to learn!

 I usually transplant my seedlings after the 2nd true leaf.
 A true leaf is not the same as the ‘cotyledons’ that are the first leaves to emerge when a plant germinates.
 Cotyledons provide nutrients to the seedling until its true leaves unfurl and begin the process of photosynthesis.
 True leaves will look different from the cotyledons and it might take a little observation if you’re a beginner gardener to know the difference.